HyperNylium/Management_Panel/README.md

 1. Make sure to have the latest version of [python](https://www.python.org/downloads/).
 Python 3.7.0+ is compatible

-2. Download the [source code](https://github.com/HyperNylium/Management_Panel/archive/refs/heads/main.zip) from Github
+2. Download the [Management_Panel source code](https://github.com/HyperNylium/Management_Panel/archive/refs/heads/main.zip) from Github

 3. Un-Zip the `Management_Panel-main.zip` file in your desktop (Read Notes to find why)